Notify me

 Introduction

-To understand the subject: “watches: history and evolution of design and visual influences”, we need to first look at the history of timepieces, watches and wristwatches, then at relevant areas of social and aesthetic influence . . .
+To understand the subject: “watches: history and evolution of design and visual influences”, you first need to look at the history of timepieces, watches and wristwatches, then at relevant areas of social and aesthetic influence . . .

 This article investigates the following topics: